TerjeNorderhaug/RetinaSDK.js/README.md

 ## Support

 For further documentation about the Retina-API and information on cortical.io's 'Retina' technology please see our [Knowledge Base](http://www.cortical.io/resources_tutorials.html).
-Also the `tests` folder contains more examples of how to use the clients.
+Also the `test` folder contains more examples of how to use the clients.

 If you have any questions or problems please visit our [forum](http://www.cortical.io/resources_forum.html).